-Setting Function Full This field is determines the name displayed in the GUI Client and messaging Recipien This field determines the name assigned to this recipient as a database value.
+Setting Function Full Name This field is determines the name displayed in the GUI Client and messaging websites published by the GetWeb API .
+Recipien · · · · · · · · · · · · · · · · · · · t value.
 This name is also what the APIs will reference.
 Enabled Services This section displays which of PageGate's APIs are enabled for this recipient.
 Services that are grayed out have not been configured and are not enabled.
 Services not checked are not enabled for this recipient.
 For example, if the GetASCII module isn't enabled for this recipient, the GetASCII module will not be able to message this recipient.
-If the GUI Client module isn't enabled for this recipient this recipient to message.

-If an Interface is not available and it should be, please make sure that the Interface is enabled both in the Program Settings and in the Interface Settings.
+If the GUI Client module isn't enabled for this recipient, this recipient will not display in the GUI Client's list of available recipients to message.
+If an Interface is not available and it should be, please make sure that the Interface is enabled both in the Program Settings and in the